sabhyamittal/ds_test/notes.md

  ```
  </details>

+ ## RED-BLACK TREES

+ ### PROPERTIES OF RED-BLACK TREE

-RED BLACK TREES: A red-black tree is a kind of self-balancing binary search tree where each node has an extra bit, and that bit is often interpreted as the colour (red or black).
+ A red-black tree is a kind of self-balancing binary search tree where each node has an extra bit, and that bit is often interpreted as the colour (red or black).
 These colours are used to ensure that the tree remains balanced during insertions and deletions.
 Although the balance of the tree is not perfect, it is good enough to reduce the searching time and maintain it around O(log n) time, where n is the total number of elements in the tree.
 This tree was invented in 1972 by Rudolf Bayer.

 It must be noted that as each node requires only 1 bit of space to store the colour information.